heerkewlani/course-assignments/README.md

-Small projects from the courses that ia have done :)
+Small projects from the courses that I have done :)